RaumfahrerSpiffy/HiDPI.io/README.md

 ![RUN](./img/run.jpg)

-## Recovery
+## Recovery (in case of problems)

 ### Normal

-Still running the script in the terminal, but choose option 3
+Run the script again in the terminal, but choose option 3 (to disable HiDPI)

 ### Recovery mode